codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 ## Preview environments with Kubernetes

-There are many ways to create temporary environments with Kubernetes.
+There are many options to create temporary environments with Kubernetes.

 * Namespaces for each PR
-  The simplest way is to use different namespaces, one for each PR.
-So, a PR with name `fix-db-query` will be deployed to a namespace called `fix-db-query`, and a PR with name `JIRA-1434`, will be deployed to a namespace called
-`JIRA-1434` and so on.
+  The simplest option is to use different namespaces, one for each PR.
+So, a PR with name `fix-db-query` is deployed to a namespace called `fix-db-query`, and a PR with name `JIRA-1434`, is deployed to a namespace called `JIRA-1434` and so on.

 * Expose the environment URL
-  The second aspect is to expose the environment URL so that developers and testers can actually preview the application deployment either manually or via automated tests.
+  The second option is to expose the environment URL so that developers and testers can actually preview the application deployment either manually or via automated tests.
-  The two major approaches here are with host-based URLs or path based URLs.
+  The two major approaches here are with host-based and path-based URLs:
   * For host-based URLs, the test environments are named `pr1.example.com`, `pr2.example.com` and so on
   * For path-based URLs, the test environments are named `example.com/pr1`, `example.com/pr2` and so on

   Both approaches have advantages and disadvantages.
 Path-based URLs are easier to set up, but may not work with all applications,  as they change the web context.
 Host-based URLs are more robust but need extra DNS configuration for the full effect.

-  In Kubernetes clusters, both ways can be setup via [an Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+  In Kubernetes clusters, you can set up types of URLs via [an Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/){:target="\_blank"}.

-## The example application
+## Example application

-The application we will use can be found at [https://github.com/codefresh-contrib/unlimited-test-environments-source-code](https://github.com/codefresh-contrib/unlimited-test-environments-source-code){:target="\_blank"}.
-It is a standard Java/Spring boot application with the following characteristics.
+You can find the application we will use at [https://github.com/codefresh-contrib/unlimited-test-environments-source-code](https://github.com/codefresh-contrib/unlimited-test-environments-source-code){:target="\_blank"}.
+It is a standard Java/Spring boot application, that includes the following characteristics:

-* It has [integration tests]({{site.baseurl}}/docs/testing/integration-tests/), that can be targeted at any host/port.
+* It has [integration tests]({{site.baseurl}}/docs/testing/integration-tests/) that can be targeted at any host/port.
 We will use those tests as smoke test that will verify the preview environment after it is deployed
 * It comes bundled in [a Helm chart](https://github.com/codefresh-contrib/unlimited-test-environments-manifests){:target="\_blank"}
 * It has an ingress configuration ready for path-based URLs